Shoals Technologies Group Inc (SHLS) Stock: A Closer Look at the Analyst Ratings - News Heater

 SHLS) stock’s latest price update

-The stock price of Shoals Technologies Group Inc (NASDAQ: SHLS) has plunged by -3.44 when compared to previous closing price of 18.90, but the company has seen a -8.89% decline in its stock price over the last five trading sessions.
+Shoals Technologies Group Inc (NASDAQ: SHLS)’s stock price has increased by 0.33 compared to its previous closing price of 15.10.
+However, the company has seen a -16.99% decrease in its stock price over the last five trading sessions.
 MarketBeat reported 2023-09-28 that Whenever a new exciting industry hits the television screens of various market participants, investors crowd around a handful of names, typically those being popularized by talking heads and other quote-unquote professionals.

 SHLS’s Market Performance

-SHLS’s stock has fallen by -8.89% in the past week, with a monthly drop of -7.83% and a quarterly drop of -28.60%.
-The volatility ratio for the week is 5.45% while the volatility levels for the last 30 days are 4.66% for Shoals Technologies Group Inc The simple moving average for the past 20 days is -10.81% for SHLS’s stock, with a -22.36% simple moving average for the past 200 days.
+Shoals Technologies Group Inc (SHLS) has experienced a -16.99% fall in stock performance for the past week, with a -23.79% drop in the past month, and a -36.16% drop in the past quarter.
+The volatility ratio for the week is 7.15%, and the volatility levels for the past 30 days are at 5.38% for SHLS.
+The simple moving average for the past 20 days is -22.76% for SHLS’s stock, with a -34.90% simple moving average for the past 200 days.

 Analysts’ Opinion of SHLS

-Many brokerage firms have already submitted their reports for SHLS stocks, with Cantor Fitzgerald repeating the rating for SHLS by listing it as a “Overweight.”
-The predicted price for SHLS in the upcoming period, according to Cantor Fitzgerald is $28 based on the research report published on September 05, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for SHLS stocks, with Piper Sandler repeating the rating for SHLS by listing it as a “Overweight.”
+The predicted price for SHLS in the upcoming period, according to Piper Sandler is $28 based on the research report published on October 06, 2023 of the current year 2023.

 Insider Trading